 - engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.

 Subpart J: Plagiarism.
 Includes, but is not limited to, the use, by paraphrase or direct quotations, of the published or unpublished work of another person without full and clear acknowledgement.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the selling of term papers or other academic materials.

 Part 3: Notification and Student Responsibilities

 Subpart A: Notification.
 Students participating in on-site orientation shall be provided a copy of the Student Code of Conduct.

 Subpart B: Student Responsibilities.
 Students are responsible for knowing of and abiding by the policies of LSC.
 Many of these policies are simply extensions of those existing in the larger community, and some are unique to the college setting.
 These rules and regulations apply to both college premises and off-premise college-sponsored activities.
 Violations of these rules and regulations may result in disciplinary action.

 Part 4: Proscribed Behavior and Sanctions

 Subpart A: Jurisdiction of the College Student Code.
 The LSC Student Code of Conduct shall apply to conduct that occurs on college premises and off-premises at college-sponsored activities in the following circumstances:

 - hazing is involved:

 - the violation is committed while participating in a college sanctioned or sponsored activity;

 - the victim of the violation is a member of LSC community;

 - the violation constitutes a felony under state or federal law; or

 - the violation adversely affects the educational, research, or service functions of LSC.

 The designated administrator shall decide whether the Student Code of Conduct be applied to conduct occurring off-premises, on a case by case basis, in his/her sole discretion.

-Allegations of discrimination, harassment, and sexual violence shall be resolved pursuant to Board Policy 1B.1, Nondiscrimination in Employment and Education Opportunity, System Procedure 1B.1.1, Report/Complaint of Discrimination/Harassment Investigation and Resolution, Board Policy 1B.3, Sexual Violence Policy, System Procedure 1B.3.1, Sexual Violence Procedure.
-Allegations of fraud or dishonest acts shall be resolved pursuant to Board Policy 1C.2, Fraudulent or Other Dishonest Acts.
+Allegations of discrimination, harassment, and sexual violence shall be resolved pursuant to Minnesota State Board Policy 1B.1, Nondiscrimination in Employment and Education Opportunity, System Procedure 1B.1.1, Report/Complaint of Discrimination/Harassment Investigation and Resolution, Board Policy 1B.3, Sexual Violence Policy, System Procedure 1B.3.1, Sexual Violence Procedure.
+Allegations of fraud or dishonest acts shall be resolved pursuant to Minnesota State Board Policy 1C.2, Fraudulent or Other Dishonest Acts.